 The total cost estimate is based on completing 60 credit hours with tuition rates, applied based on the geographical region, of the student plus required fees.
-To be considered full time in Bachelor Science in Cyber Security students must be enrolled and complete 12 credits per term.
+To be considered full-time in the Bachelor of Science in Cyber Security program students must be enrolled and complete 12 credits per term.

-Additional cost may be incurred by the student with the purchase of textbooks, shipping, electronic equipment, connectivity charges and exam proctoring.
+Additional cost may be incurred by the student with the purchase of textbooks, shipping, electronic equipment, and connectivity charges.